dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 As before, the directory is named after your application.
 So is the Dart source file that contains the main() function.
-In addition, Dart Editor creates an HTML file and a CSS file.
+In addition, Dart Editor creates an HTML file that hosts the app.

 The main() function in the clickme app contains Dart code